skypilot-org/skypilot/docs/source/serving/autoscaling.rst

 Scaling Delay
 -------------

 SkyServe will not scale up or down immediately.
 Instead, SkyServe will wait for a period of time before scaling up or down.
-This is to avoid scaling up and down too aggressive.
+This is to avoid scaling up and down too aggressively.
 SkyServe will only upscale or downscale your service if the QPS of your service is higher or lower than the target QPS for a period of time.
 The default scaling delay is 300s for upscale and 1200s for downscale.
 You can change the scaling delay by specifying the :code:`upscale_delay_seconds` and :code:`downscale_delay_seconds` field in the autoscaling section:

 .. code-block:: yaml
     :emphasize-lines: 7-8